Reverse peephole viewers are both scary and creepy. Here’s everything that you need to know about them.

 How To Block Perverts With A Portable Peephole Cover

 For those of us who don’t want to be viewed through a peephole, you can buy a portable peephole cover for about $10.
 It’s a small investment that will definitely give you some piece of mind the next time you’re staying at a hotel.
-You can also just use some tape or a post-it note to cover the peephole if needed.
+Or you can also just use some tape or a post-it note to cover the peephole if needed.

 Airbnb & Hotel Privacy Checklist

-- Check Vents: Use a flashlight to look inside all air vents.
+- Check Vents: Use a flashlight to look inside air vents.
 They are common places for voyeurs to hide cameras.

 - Unplug Clocks: Be suspicious of all clocks.
 You can buy a digital or analog hidden camera clock for about $50 on Amazon.

 - Count Your Smoke Detectors: Do you have one too many smoke detectors?
-Hidden camera smoke detectors with WiFi cameras are another common way for voyeurs to spy on victims.
+Hidden camera smoke detectors with Wi-Fi cameras are another common way for voyeurs to spy on victims.

 - Block Your Peephole: Use either a peephole cover ($10) or tape to cover up your peephole.